Schmitt trigger

-Invention
+In signal theory, a schmitt trigger is essentially a one-bit quantizer.

+History

-The Schmitt trigger was invented by American scientist Otto H. Schmitt in 1934 while he was a graduate student, later described in his doctoral dissertation (1937) as a thermionic trigger.
+The Schmitt trigger was invented by American scientist Otto Schmitt in 1934 while he was a graduate student, later described in his doctoral dissertation (1937) as a thermionic trigger.
 It was a direct result of Schmitt's study of the neural impulse propagation in squid nerves.

 Implementation

 Fundamental idea

 Circuits with hysteresis are based on positive feedback.
-Any active circuit can be made to behave as a Schmitt trigger by applying a positive feedback so that the loop gain is more than one.
+Any active circuit can be made to behave as a Schmitt trigger by applying positive feedback so that the loop gain is more than one.
 The positive feedback is introduced by adding a part of the output voltage to the input voltage.
 These circuits contain an attenuator (the B box in the figure on the right) and an adder (the circle with "+" inside) in addition to an amplifier acting as a comparator.
 There are three specific techniques for implementing this general idea.
 The first two of them are dual versions (series and parallel) of the general positive feedback system.
-In these configurations, the output voltage increases the effective difference input voltage of the comparator by 'decreasing the threshold' or by 'increasing the circuit input voltage'; the threshold and memory properties are incorporated in one element.
+In these configurations, the output voltage increases the effective difference input voltage of the comparator by "decreasing the threshold" or by "increasing the circuit input voltage"; the threshold and memory properties are incorporated in one element.
 In the third technique, the threshold and memory properties are separated.

-Dynamic threshold (series feedback): when the input voltage crosses the threshold in some direction the circuit itself changes its own threshold to the opposite direction.
+Dynamic threshold (series feedback): when the input voltage crosses the threshold in either direction, the circuit itself changes its own threshold to the opposite direction.
 For this purpose, it subtracts a part of its output voltage from the threshold (it is equal to adding voltage to the input voltage).
-Thus the output affects the threshold and does not impact on the input voltage.
-These circuits are implemented by a differential amplifier with 'series positive feedback' where the input is connected to the inverting input and the output - to the non-inverting input.
+Thus the output affects the threshold and does not affect the input voltage.
+These circuits are implemented by a differential amplifier with "series positive feedback" where the input is connected to the inverting input and the inverted output to the non-inverting input.
 In this arrangement, attenuation and summation are separated: a voltage divider acts as an attenuator and the loop acts as a simple series voltage summer.
 Examples are the classic transistor emitter-coupled Schmitt trigger, the op-amp inverting Schmitt trigger, etc.